Failure Domains

 The interval or scope within which a distributed system cannot verify the identity, authority, or integrity of a participating entity.
 Without coordination-scoped verification contracts, systems oscillate between over-verification and under-verification with no mechanism to calibrate verification to coordination context.

 This glossary will grow.
 Every quarter, the industry will coin new terms for failures it discovers in distributed coordination.
-Each new term will map to one of these seven domains because there are only so many ways architectures fail when no layer owns coordination.
-The vocabulary is unstable.
-The underlying failure topology is fixed.
+Most new terms will map back to one of these seven domains because coordination failures recur at the same architectural boundaries when no layer owns session-scoped authority.
+The vocabulary will keep changing.
+The recurring failure pattern persists.